leanix/leanix-k8s-connector/README.md

 - All the flags which are required when `integrationapi.enabled` is true should be passed such as `integrationApi.fqdn`, `integrationApi.secretName`
 - Integration API connector is automatically provisioned to the workspace.
 Dependency on cloud-beta is removed by introducing custom fields - `resolveStrategy`, `resolveLabel`
 - Integration API connector type is changed to `leanix-mi-connector` and connector id to `leanix-k8s-connector` hence the connector version is changed to `1.0.0`.
 The default value is also changed to `1.0.0` from `1.1.1`
-- `schedule.integratioApi` flag is removed and there is a single `schedule.standard`
+- `schedule.integrationApi` flag is removed and there is a single `schedule.standard`
 - Lowest possible value for `schedule.standard` is every hour

 ## Version history